tamu-edu/dor-hprc-drona-composer/README.md

 #### Retrieving Clustername

-the setup script retrieves the name of the cluster by calling a custom script named **clustername**.
-On non-hprc clusters you might need to update setup.sh to set the clustername.
-The clustername is mostly used internally and ond in the form title.
+The setup script retrieves the cluster name by calling a custom script named **clustername**.
+On non-HPRC clusters, you might need to update setup.sh to set the cluster name.
+The clustername is mainly used internally and in the form title.
 The name doesn't really matter.

 ## Setting up Environments

-Drona Composer will check for system environments in the **environments** directory.
+Drona Composer will check for system environments (an environment is the building block to create/generate jobs) in the **environments** directory.
 When you first install Drona Composer, this directory will be empty.
 We recommend adding at least the Generic environment.
 You can find example Generic envs in directory **environments-repo/<clustername>** You can copy this Generic env, update the various declaration files to match your particular situation, and then copy the update env to the **environments** directory.

 ## Setting up Import Feature

 Researchers can "import" new environments to their local storage.
-Right now, all environments available to import are stored locally inside the repo in directory **environments-repo/<clustername>** (where clustername was discussed above).
+Right now, all environments available to import are stored locally inside the repo in directory **environments-repo/<clustername>/** (where clustername was discussed above).
 You are welcome to provide more environments in this directory for researchers to "import".